DD2480-Group10/javaparser/report.md

 Number of test cases added: two per team member (P) or at least four (P+).

-Hans: added 5 test cases for 100% coverage.
+- *Hans*: added 5 test cases for 100% coverage (from 87%).
-Claudia: Added 5 test cases for prettyPrintingTextNode.
+- *Claudia*: Added 5 test cases for prettyPrintingTextNode.
 It increased the coverage from 68 % to 84 % (JaCoCo) and from 53 % to 78 % (our manual coverage tool).

 ## Self-assessment: Way of working